Green peach aphid (Myzus persicae)

 Pest description and crop damage Several aphid species attack peaches and nectarines, including the green peach aphid, mealy plum aphid and rusty plum aphid.
 Green peach aphid adults have yellowish-green, pear-shaped bodies about 0.125 inch long.
 At certain times each year, adults may develop wings and migrate to other hosts.
 Nymphs look like the adults, but are smaller and wingless.
 Adults of the mealy plum aphid are pale bluish green with a white, powdery coating.
-The rusty plum aphid is rusty brown or deep purple with white bands on the legs.
+The rusty plum aphid is rusty brown or deep purple with white bands on the legs and antennae.

 The aphids feed initially on the shoot tips, which can cause growth stunting and malformation at the tips of young trees.
-On older trees, fruit set may be reduced in subsequent years if populations are high.
+On older trees, fruit set may be reduced in subsequent years if aphid populations are high.
 Aphid honeydew production can cause sooty mold problems on fruit.
 Green peach aphid is a more serious problem on nectarines which lack "fuzz" on the fruit's surface.

 Biology and life history These aphids overwinter as eggs in crevices and twigs.
 The eggs hatch near budbreak, then the nymphs feed on unopened buds and, later on, the undersides of the leaves.
 The leaves curl and protect the aphids as they feed.
 After two to three generations, winged forms are produced that migrate to summer hosts such as weeds, ornamental plants, vegetables, or plants in the mustard family.
 After several generations, in the autumn, the winged forms migrate back to the fruit trees to mate and lay the overwintering eggs.